lispysnake/serpent/README.md

 vision overview.
 Note this is a restart of efforts after our lispysnake2d repo (also public)

+Do note that we're initially only focusing on Linux development, with a strong bias towards Vulkan.
+After some initial stability begins to appear, we'll focus on OpenGL, then other platforms such as Android, macOS (Metal) and Windows (DX/OpenGL/Vulkan).

+Whilst we develop, it will appear we're developing a mini game in-tree.
+This is to help steer direction of the project.
+Eventually however we're looking to build more of an SDK out of the core `serpent` runtime and associated tooling, to help others very easily build their games.

 ## Support Development

 This framework is being developed by Lispy Snake for our first games.